 The introduction of the new Business Rates Retention Scheme has meant that a provision for back dated appeals has needed to be created.
-The overall provision for appeals has been assessed to be £2,843,631 of which North Dorset District Council needs to set aside 40% which equates to £1,137,452.
+The overall provision for appeals has been assessed to be $\pounds4,792,156$ of which North Dorset District Council needs to set aside 40% which equates to $\pounds1,916,862$ .

 Sundry debtors (invoices) are issued by a number of sections within the Council and are used to collect income for a variety of services.
 Examples include industrial unit, building control fees and housing benefit overpayments.
 Sundry debts are actively dealt with as and when they arise and in most instances are soon cleared.
-In accordance with good financial management principles the Council has made a provision for bad debts of £1,458,500.
-This provision recognises that a proportion of the authority's debts will prove irrecoverable and ensures that the value of debtors within the authority's accounts is a fair reflection of the amount that will eventually be recovered.
-An amount of £32,106 was written off against the bad debt provision during 2017/18.
+In accordance with good financial management principles the Council has made a provision for bad debts of £1,441,100.
+This provision recognises that a proportion of the Authority's debts will prove irrecoverable and ensures that the value of debtors within the Authority's accounts is a fair reflection of the amount that will eventually be recovered.
+An amount of £27,000 was written off against the bad debt provision during 2018/19.
 A register is kept of debts written off and the reason, so that if a debtor is traced in the future the debts may be pursued again.
-In addition a provision for bad debt that relates to the Collection Fund (Council Tax and Non-Domestic Rates) has also been made totalling £1,810,000 which means the total of all provisions for bad debt is £3,268,500.
+In addition a provision for bad debt that relates to the Collection Fund (Council Tax and Non-Domestic Rates) has also been made totalling £338,000 which means the total of all provisions for bad debt for North Dorset is £1,779,000